mr1716/Elastic-Certified-Engineer-Exam-8.1/concepts_and_terms.md

 Bucket aggregations don’t calculate metrics over fields like the metrics aggregations do, but instead, they create buckets of documents.
 Each bucket is associated with a criterion (depending on the aggregation type) which determines whether or not a document in the current context "falls" into it.
 In other words, the buckets effectively define document sets.
 In addition to the buckets themselves, the bucket aggregations also compute and return the number of documents that "fell into" each bucket.

 ## Index and Index Template
 What is an index and index template?
-What is difference between the 2, when would use 1 vs the other, and benefits of 1 vs the other!
+What is the difference between the 2, when would use 1 vs the other, and benefits of 1 vs the other!

 ## Dynamic Template
 These allow you greater control of how Elasticsearch maps your data beyond the default dynamic field mapping rules.
 You enable dynamic mapping by setting the dynamic parameter to true or runtime.
 You can then use dynamic templates to define custom mappings that can be applied to dynamically added fields based on the matching condition